idleberg/Bootstrap-Listr/README.md

 ## Usage

 Once all files are placed on your server, make sure to set the directory index to `DirectoryIndex _bs-index.php` - assuming you are using Apache.
-If you prefer a different naming scheme, rename the file and the entry accordingly.
+If you prefer a different naming scheme, rename the file, change the DirectoryIndex entry and add it to the list of ignored files in the actual script.

-Within the actual script, you can also define a list of ignored files.
-By default, this list includes `_bs-index.php` and `_bs-dist` and some commonly hidden files.

 You can also configure the optional columns (size, age, permissions) in the script.